joelvh/json2json/README.md

         pages: (key, value, existing) -> if !sysmo.isArray(value) then value else value.sort().reverse()[0]

 The "as" property lets you specify all the properties you want on your new JSON object.
+(These are the only properties that will be created on the new JSON object.)
 This is where you define the mapping rules.
 It is effectively a list of nested templates.

       as:

 The "bins" property is going to be created on your new JSON object.
-The object defined as the value of "bins" here is another set of rules that define what property on the original JSON object to transform.
+The template defined for "bins" here is another set of rules that specify what property on the original JSON object to transform.

         bins: